MbqIIB/DevOps-Milestone1/README.md

    Source Code Management-> Select Git-> Enter the Git Repository URL.
 3. Under Build Environment->check 'Provide Node & npm bin/ folder to PATH'-> choose the NodeJS installation

+### Build Server Tasks

+#### TASK 1: Ability to trigger a build in response to git commit via git post-commit hook

+#### TASK 2: The ability to execute a build job via a script or build manager (e.g., shell, maven), which ensures a clean build each time

+#### TASK 3: The ability to determine failure or success of a build job and trigger an external event  by email

+#### TASK 4: The ability to have multiple jobs corresponding to multiple branches in a repository

+#### TASK 5: The ability to track and display a history of past builds

 Sources:

 1. https://en.wikipedia.org/wiki/Amazon_Web_Services

 #### Screencast

 ![Screencast]()